What Is Worldliness?

 Material Universe

-“World” may have reference to the material universe.
+“World” may refer to the material universe.
 To the Athenians, Paul declared that God “made the world and all things therein” (Acts 17:24).

 Earth’s Environment

 Kosmos may be restricted to the earth’s environment.
-Christians are charged to take the gospel into all the “world” (Mk.
+Christians are charged with taking the gospel into all the “world” (Mk.
 16:15).

 Humanity